 The style numbers are not only for you and your brand coworkers.
 The style numbers will help you to better communicate with your retailers, agents, distributors, suppliers, pattern makers, and everyone else you are working with.

-It is better to use style numbers instead of style names when you are communicating with partners, since not everyone speak the same language and use the same letters.
-Therefor your style names may not make sense to them.
+It is better to use style numbers instead of style names when you are communicating with partners since not everyone speaks the same language and use the same letters.
+Therefore your style names may not make sense to them.

 The most important reason to introduce style numbers is for your own logistics and inventory management.
-You need a system in place in order to easily manage your garments in your stock shelfs.
+You need a system in place in order to easily manage your garments in your stock shelves.